-Example: An application requires 125 ft. of line set with a liquid line diameter of 3/8", Charge Adjustment = 52.4 oz., Name Plate Charge = 107 oz., Name Plate Oil Charge = 25 oz., Oil to be Added = ((52.4 oz. +107 oz.) $\times .022$) - (.10 \times 25 oz.) = 1.0 oz.
+Example: An application requires 125 ft. of line set with a liquid line diameter of 3/8", Charge Adjustment = 52.4 oz., Name Plate Charge = 107 oz., Name Plate Oil Charge = 25 oz., Oil to be Added = ((52.4 oz. +107 oz.) \times .022) - (.10 \times 25 oz.) = 1.0 oz.

-4.4.5.7 Capacity Losses
+4.5.5.7 Capacity Losses

-Long line lengths can result in a reduction in capacity due to suction line pressure drop and heat gain.
+Long line lengths can result in a reduction in capacity due to vapor line pressure drop and heat gain or loss.
 Refer to Table 2 for capacity loss multipliers for various vapor line diameters and lengths.
 Only use vapor lines listed in Table 2 to assure proper oil return.
-This table does not account for any capacity loss due to heat gain from the environment.
-It is extremely important not to oversize the suction line to minimize capacity loss at the expense of proper oil return.
+This table does not account for any capacity loss due to heat gain or loss from the environment.
+It is extremely important not to oversize the vapor line to minimize capacity loss at the expense of proper oil return.
 If the table shows an "NR" for a particular vapor line diameter and length, capacity loss will be excessive.
-The full length of the suction line must be insulated to minimize heat gain.
+The full length of the vapor line must be insulated to minimize heat gain or loss.